Generative AI Enables Structural Brain Network Construction from fMRI via Symmetric Diffusion Learning: Acknowledgement

-This paper is partially supported by the Natural Science Foundation of Hubei Province (No. 2023AFB004), xxx, and Data used in preparation of this article were obtained from the Alzheimer's Disease Neuroimaging Initiative (ADNI) database.
+This work was supported partly by the National Natural Science Foundation of China (62406107), partly by the Natural Science Foundation of Hubei Province (JCZRLH202600147), partly by the Education Department Scientific Research Program Project of Hubei Province of China (Grant Number Q20232206), partly by the Hubei University of Economics Youth Research Fund Project (XJZD202505).
+Data collection in preparation of this work were funded from the Alzheimer's Disease Neuroimaging Initiative (ADNI) database(http://adni.loni.usc.edu/).